 OFFERED: winter term

-The study of world literature is not only fascinating, it has never been more important.
+The study of world literature is not only fascinating, but it has never been more important.
 To fully understand and embrace what it means to be human in the twenty-first century, one must understand other cultures and ways of life.
-In this course, we will investigate writers who have been marginalized due to their ethnicity, gender, religion, sexual orientation, physical limitations or socioeconomic status.
-Students will explore collectively voices that are generally silenced, unheard, or barely heard.
-They can choose voices that exist within the U.S. or in other places around the globe; there is no limit to their choices.
+In this course, we will investigate writers who have been marginalized due to their ethnicity, gender, religion, sexual orientation, physical limitations, or socioeconomic status.
+Students will collectively explore voices that are generally silenced, unheard, or barely heard.
+They can choose voices that exist within the U.S. or in other places around the globe.
 Writing assignments will include prompts designed to challenge students to read closely, think critically, and discover their place in the world by contrasting their cultures with those they study.
 Students will write each day, compile a portfolio, compose creative and analytical essays, and present to the class their discoveries.

 OFFERED: fall term

 The sixth form year offers students a common fall-term experience.
 Assignments and model readings vary depending on the section, but one commonality remains: all students work on the process of writing to create informational, creative, and reflective texts.
-By the end of the fall term, students will produce a 10-page analytical argument.
+By the end of the fall term, students will produce a lengthy analytical argument in the form of a written essay.
 The balance of the sixth form year offers students a wide range of dynamic courses in the winter and spring terms.
 The year as a whole hones durable skills, offers exciting experiences and choice, and opportunities to mature as an English student and writer.

 OFFERED: SPRING TERM

 Learning to speak confidently and convincingly in public is a vital skill.
-Students who sign up for this class will be presumed to be both brave and ambitious.
+Students who sign up for this class will be both brave and ambitious.
 The class will regularly write and rewrite speeches, learning the fundamentals of how to transform the essay into a text designed to be read aloud.
-The opening weeks of the term are spent learning the fundamentals of speechwriting, focusing on how the speech differs from the essay, with which students are usually more familiar.
+The opening weeks of the term are spent learning the fundamentals of speech writing, focusing on how the speech differs from the essay.
 The class is organized around four major speeches that students write and deliver before the class.
 With the third major speech, students must organize their written argument around a visual display that could be a handout, presentation, slide show, or other visual embodiment for the student's argument.
-Students will also listen to speeches and experiemnt with different styles, rhythms, and formats.
+Students will also listen to speeches and experiment with different styles, rhythms, and formats.
 Oral presentations and written work will be required on a weekly basis.
 While the course is not a literature, history, politics, or current events class, there will be speeches and material drawn from these realms throughout the term.